 Thinking of taking a year off work to travel the world, but unsure about how the career gap will look on your resume?
 Fear not, as more and more business leaders are recognising the benefits travel has on a career.

-And indeed, after two years of travel, I’ve seen my own career pick up in ways I never could have imagined.
+And indeed, after many years of travel, I’ve seen my own career pick up in ways I never could have imagined.

 It all comes down to life experience – the more you travel, the more life experience you gain.
 These are skills that can’t be learned in training sessions, nor from studying books.
 This kind of experience is only gained from pushing yourself out of your comfort zone and exploring other cultures.

 Even if you’re not taking a year off work to travel, a short break can do the world of good to your work life.
 According to research from the U.S. Travel Association, 75% of bosses believe holidays improve their personal job performance.

 So what are the benefits travel can bring to your career?

 Travel makes you more willing to take risks

 Travelling can be challenging.
 Simply quitting your job, picking up your bags and getting out the door is scary enough.
 But as theologian William G.T.
 Shedd said, “A ship is safe in harbor, but that’s not what ships are for.”